 A term addressing the idea that female-dominated jobs or professions that have been traditionally undervalued, based on levels of responsibility and required education, should be raised to pay levels of comparable jobs traditionally held by men.

 Workers carrying signs and/or distributing literature protesting working conditions or actions taken by the employer.
 Picketing occurs during a strike or as an “informational” picket.
-The purpose of the tactic is to put pressure on the employer by informing the public and other workers about unfair working conditions.
+The purpose of the tactic is to put pressure on the employer by informing the public and other workers about unfair working conditions or other issues.

 Rank and File